OpenMS/pyopenms-docs/docs/source/deisotoping.rst

 indicates the charge state:

 .. image:: img/deisotoped.png

-Note that the algorithm presented here as several limitations, it is only tuned for low-mass peptides, only considers carbon isotopes and can only deal with isotopic envelopes that are decreasing in intensity.

 In the next section, we will look at 2-dimensional deisotoping where instead of a single spectrum, multiple spectra from a LC-MS experiments are analyzed